 Investing in our common stock involves risks.
 Before you invest in our common stock, you should carefully consider the risk factors below, together with all of the other information included in this prospectus.
 If any of the risks discussed in this prospectus were to occur, our business, financial condition, cash flows, results of operations, liquidity and prospects, and our ability to service our debt and make distributions to our stockholders could be materially and adversely affected, the market price of our common stock could decline significantly and you could lose all or part of your investment in our common stock.
-In the below risk factors, we refer to our tenants as "Neighbors" and our employees as "associates."
 Some statements in this prospectus, including statements in the following risk factors, constitute forward-looking statements.
 See the section titled "Cautionary Statement Concerning Forward Looking Statements."